Proper Care and Feeding of a NiMH Battery

 How do dispose of old NiMH batteries?

-This is an easy one as NiMH batteries are safe and legal to dispose in a landfill, no hazard to the environment.
+This is an easy one!
+While it is safe and legal in most states to dispose of in a landfill, we always encourage recycling whenever possible.

 Subscribe to comments with RSS.